keypom/keypom-docs/docs/Tutorials/Advanced/daos/daobot.md

 ## Introduction
 In this section you'll be creating the DAO bot smart contract in order to securely facilitate auto-registration into your DAO.
 This bot will be tailored according to the functionality and specifications found in the [Solution Architecture](architecture.md#keypom-solution).

-Recall that the DAO bot needs the following properties:
+Recall that the DAO bot needs accomplish the following:

 * It must make multiple cross contract calls to the DAO in succession: first to add the proposal, then to vote to approve the proposal.
-* It must validate the `accountId` in the `AddMemberToRole` proposal was injected by Keypom.
+* It must validate the `accountId` in the `AddMemberToRole` proposal that was injected by Keypom.
 * The DAO Bot **must** ensure all calls to it originate from Keypom.

 With this in mind, the aim of this tutorial will be to write a Rust smart contract that will match the above properties.
 This process can be broken down into three stages: